2021 office E/M changes

 3. If the physician states same/unchanged from last visit, will he receive credit for reviewing the last visit information?

 Yes, only if the physician includes the documentation from the previous visit.
-Otherwise, the reviewer would not know what the same was or unchanged from the previous visit.
+Otherwise, the reviewer would not know what was the same or unchanged from the previous visit.

 4. For the review of systems (ROS), can the physician reference a sheet that he has in the patient's chart where the physician checked off items?